Courses

 SCEN 1030: Introduction to Creative Coding for the Web

-The internet is all around us and coding for it has never been easier and more accessible thanks to open source and free software.
-In this introductory course (no prior coding experience necessary), students will learn how to code for the web using p5.js (a JavaScript Library) to create interactive and fun applications.
-Along with the students' own designs, we will be looking at artists, designers and online communities who have been making experimental works with code over the last 50 years.
-Students will leave this course with a basic to intermediate understanding of coding structure, logic and syntax in addition to a final project.
+The internet is all around us, and coding for it has never been easier and more accessible, thanks to open source and free software.
+In this introductory course, students will learn how to code for the web using p5.js (a JavaScript Library) to create interactive and fun applications.
+Along with the students' own designs, we will explore the work of artists, designers and online communities who have been creating experimental works with code over the last 50 years.
+By the end of the course, students will have a basic to intermediate understanding of coding structure, logic and syntax in addition to a final project.
+No prior coding experience is necessary to take this course.

 - -